Piwigo/piwigo-docker/README.md

 └── compose.yaml
 ```

-Edit `.env` and add a password after `db_user_password=` (you can generate a strong password [**here**](https://bitwarden.com/password-generator/)), you change the exposed port if you need to.
+Edit the `.env` and add a password after `db_user_password=` (you can generate a strong password [**here**](https://bitwarden.com/password-generator/)).
+Change the exposed port if you need to.

 ```conf
 db_user_password=
 piwigo_port=8080
 ```

-You can start the container with `docker compose up -d`
+Start the container with `docker compose up -d`

 ### Configuring your reverse proxy

-Setup your reverse proxy to have a domain/subdomain or subpath point to the container, the following exemple are for nginx :
+Setup your reverse proxy to have a domain/subdomain or subpath point to the container.
+The following examples are for nginx :

 ```conf
 server {